nvda-es/devguides_translation/original_docs/gcaddoninternals.md

 A graphical user interface isn't complete without means of moving around the screen and interacting with various elements.
 For years, a computer mouse was a handy tool for working with graphical elements, with touchscreens and mixed reality replacing functions of the mouse for some people.
 Even with the introduction of the mouse in the 1970's and move towards touch interaction in the 21st century, one input device has stil remained king of computer interaction: keyboards.

 For many blind people, the concept of using a mouse (or touch interaction) may sound foreign, especially for people used to textual interfaces.
 For some people, using the mouse as a blind person was only a dream.
 Recent advancements in screen reading has bridged the gap somewhat, although there are areas that still need work, including describing cursor colors, more accuracy in mouse cursor shape announcement and so on, as well as ability to move the mouse with a keyboard.
-Fortunately, the last advancement is now a reality thanks to an add-on we'll be examining in this aricle: Golden Cursor.
+Fortunately, the last advancement is now a reality thanks to an add-on we'll be examining in this article: Golden Cursor.

 Simply speaking, Golden Cursor is an add-on that allows NVDA users to manipulate the mouse via keyboard.
 Although Windows does have mouse keys, a keyboard with a physical numpad is required to take full advantage of this.
 On the other hand, Golden Cursor does not require a physical numpad, thus making it a bit more universal.
 Even though the add-on has seen little development activity, it is still an interesting add-on to study, as it showcases the enthusiasm the NVDA community has shown for this add-on, and a chance for the author of this article to improve the add-on and present its inner workings.
 In "NVDA Add-on Internals: Golden Cursor", we'll learn the history behind this add-on, recent developments, and dive into how this add-on improves mouse usability for blind people around the world.